2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Appendix

 In order to use the induction hypothesis, we transform the last exterior product in the bra into a right co-product, by Hopf duality.
 The left-hand side becomes:

 while the action of the co-product on the right-hand side gives the following expression:

 With this new formulation, we can develop each expression and apply the induction hypothesis.
-The scalar product can now be written as a sum of two distinct terms: $K_1$, composed by the terms in which the geminals of the right-hand side term have not been cut by the co-product, and $K_2$, formed by the other terms.\\ For $K_1$, we obtain: Applying the induction hypothesis on the two terms of $K_1$ (for the second one, by replacing $\Phi'_u$ with $\Phi'_{k+1}$ so $C'_u$ with $C'_{k+1}$), we can write: with $\tau_{u,k+1}$ the transposition $(u,k+1)\in\mathfrak{S}_{k+1}$.\\
+The scalar product can now be written as a sum of two distinct terms: $K_1$, composed by the terms in which the geminals of the right-hand side term have not been cut by the co-product, and $K_2$, formed by the other terms.\\ For $K_1$, we obtain: